kru2710shna/Kidney-Disease-Classification/README.md

 - **Gdown**: For downloading files from Google Drive.
 - **-e .**: For installing the package in editable mode.

+## Transfer Learning

+VGG16 is a convolutional neural network (CNN) model that is used to classify images:

+Layers: VGG16 is a 16-layer deep network that consists of 13 convolution layers and three fully connected layers

+Image size: The input image size for VGG16 is 224-by-224

+Training: VGG16 was trained on the ImageNet database, which contains over 14 million images from almost 1000 classes

+Accuracy: VGG16 can achieve almost 92.7% top-5 test accuracy on ImageNet

+Model name: VGG stands for Visual Geometry Group, which is the name of the University of Oxford group that developed the model

+Parameters: VGG16 has about 138 million parameters

 ## Step 3: Packaging Script + Virtual Environment + Logging + Exception Hnadling

 # Overview of `setup.py`